News and Events

 The Western History Association recently awarded Dr. Linda Sargent Wood its Award of Merit which recognizes members of the Association who have “distinguished themselves in teaching, or in research and publication, or through participation in organizations or activities which promote interest in Western History.”
 Dr. Sargent Wood has served as the Project Director for the History Department's Northern Arizona History Academy and its Teaching American History Grant (NAHA TAH) which partnered with the WHA to promote the teaching and learning of history and historical thinking.
 Between 2010-2014, 30 teachers from northern Arizona took graduate classes in Teaching and Learning History and 273 area teachers participated in workshops, institutes, and conferences.
 Congratulations Linda!

-Spring 2015 History Graduate Course Descriptions
+Fall 2015 History Graduate Course Descriptions

-Learn about spring History graduate courses here
+Learn about fall History graduate courses here

 Louie's Legacy: The North Quad QR Code Project